|

 are free, AskJeeves accepts e-mailed suggestions free.
 Google and AskJeeves will

+let you supply your own short description.
 Pay Sites: Yahoo is now $299/year for a business with no guarantee of

 a listing.
 Other sites often charge per keyword and/or per click-through or charge